-CHAPTER 27.04
+CHAPTER 27.06

-ROAD IMPACT FEES
+PARK IMPACT FEES

-Section 27.04.010 Findings and Authority.
+Section 27.06.010 Findings and Authority.

-The city council finds and determines that new growth and development, including but not limited to new residential, commercial, retail, office, industrial and institutional development, in the city will create additional demand and need for public facilities (public streets and roads) in the city and finds that new growth and development should pay a proportionate share of the cost of new public facilities needed to serve the new growth and development.
-The city has conducted an extensive study documenting the procedures for measuring the impact of new developments on public facilities and has prepared a rate study.
+The city council finds and determines that new residential growth and development in the city will create additional demand and need for public facilities (parks) in the city and finds that new residential growth and development should pay a proportionate share of the cost of new public facilities needed to serve the new growth and development.
+The city has conducted an extensive study documenting the procedures for measuring the impact of new residential developments on public facilities and has prepared a rate study.
 The city council accepts the methodology and data contained in the rate study.
 Therefore, pursuant to Chapter 82.02 RCW, the city council adopts this chapter to assess impact fees for public facilities.

-Section 27.04.020 Definitions.
+Section 27.06.020 Definitions.